 Since medicine knows nothing about tapering Pristiq, the following are all informal suggestions.
 Try any of them at your own risk.
-Please let us know how you do in this topic.
+Please let us know how you do by posting in this topic.

 Despite the warnings not to cut it up, patients have tried cutting up Pristiq tablets to taper.